unified-font-object/ufo-spec/contributing.md

 ## Problem Identification

 The process begins when a problem is identified.
 A problem may be a mistake in the current specification, a missing bit of data, a new idea that needs storage or something else.
-When considering the problem, it is important to consider the following questions:
+When defining the problem it is important to consider the following questions:

 - Is the problem caused by a mistake in the specification?
 - Is the problem caused by something missing in the specification?